tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/12-beta-01/README.md

 13. Calculate the 30 day rolling beta value for MSFT by dividing the previously calculated 30 day rolling covariance value by the calculated 30 day rolling variance.
 Plot the 30 day rolling beta.

-14. Use the `lmplot` from the `seaborn` library to plot a scatterplot of MSFT to S&P500 daily returns and fit a regression line.
+14. Use the `lmplot` function from the `seaborn` library to plot a scatterplot of MSFT to S&P 500 daily returns and fit a regression line.

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.